 What is a trigger finger?

 Trigger finger describes painful clicking as the tendon of the finger passes through tiny pulleys at the bottom of each finger.
 The thumb, middle, and ring fingers are the most commonly affected.
 Initially, there is focal pain with finger movement.
-Then, as the tendon swells, there is clicking.
+Then, as the tendon swells, a clicking sound is heard.
 Eventually, the tendon can get stuck in the fully bent position.
 Often, symptoms are better in the morning and worsen toward the end of the day.

 Some people report their fingers locking up when holding something.
 Others describe pain when straightening the finger.

-Trigger fingers are more common in older people or those who perform repetitive finger movements, such as tradesmen, office-based workers, and climbers.
-Some medical issues that cause swelling, such as diabetes or thyroid problems, can increase the risk of developing a trigger finger.
+Trigger fingers are more common in older individuals or those who perform repetitive finger movements, such as tradespeople, office workers, and individuals who frequently climb.
+Some medical issues that cause swelling, such as diabetes or thyroid problems, can increase the risk of developing trigger finger.

 Trigger finger vs. carpal tunnel.

 It can often be challenging to differentiate between trigger finger and carpal tunnel.
-Generally, however, trigger finger pain is focused on one finger, while carpal tunnel causes pain in more than one finger.
-Also, carpal tunnel is associated with numbness, pins and needles, and weakness in the hand.
+Generally, however, trigger finger pain is typically focused on one finger, whereas carpal tunnel syndrome causes pain in more than one finger.
+Additionally, carpal tunnel syndrome is characterised by numbness, tingling, and weakness in the hand.

 How to treat trigger finger?

 Reducing excessive finger movements (such as during office hours or sports) can lower pain and swelling.
-Additionally, seeing a hand therapist may help with stretching and strengthening the fingers and wrist exercises.
-Also, applying an anti-inflammatory gel to the finger’s base is sometimes effective.
+Additionally, consulting a hand therapist may help with stretching and strengthening exercises for the fingers and wrist.
+Moreover, a hand therapist can create a small finger splint to reduce the pressure on the finger tendons from the A1 pulley.
+Additionally, applying an anti-inflammatory gel to the base of the finger can sometimes be effective.

 What happens when simple measures fail?